HomeMy WebLinkAbout208.002 - Department Response ProceduresEffective Date: August 2007 Timothy J. Fulmer, Battalion Chief

 safety of personnel.
 Nonessential lights should be shut down.

-Apparatus should not be driven over hose lines except in case of absolute
+Apparatus should not be driven over hose lines except in case of absolute necessity.

 Police action should be requested when fire hose is driven over by drivers of